 Clinical Recommendation Statements

-The symptoms of BPH are LUTS symptoms.
+The symptoms of BPH are lower urinary tract symptoms (LUTS).
 There are other disorders with similar symptoms that need to be excluded.
 History, physical examination, and testing are required prior to a diagnosis of BPH.
 IPSS by itself is not a reliable diagnostic tool for LUTS suggestive of BPH, but serves as a quantitative measure of LUTS after the diagnosis is established (D’Silva, Dahm, & Wong, 2014).
 Medical and surgical interventions for BPH recommend a follow up IPSS evaluation to determine effectiveness of treatment.
 IPSS should be evaluated at the time of diagnosis and after definitive treatment.